 National Organization for Marriage president Brian Brown condemned the governor for choosing “to defend himself and his political aspirations” and not his personal views.

 Jones’ Tuesday ruling is just the latest court decision striking down gay marriage in the United States.
 Oregon’s gay marriage ban was ruled unconstitutional on Monday.

-While there was some opposition in court in Pennsylvania, no one defended Oregon's law and Multnomah County was actually prepared to immediately begin issuing marriage licenses should the law fall, as all others challenged so far have.
+While there was some opposition in court in Pennsylvania, no one defended Oregon’s law and Multnomah County was actually prepared to immediately begin issuing marriage licenses should the law fall, as all others challenged so forth have.